MalayNagda/Face-Recoginition--Emotion--Age-and-Gender-Detection-in-One-System/README.md

 We used [this repository](https://github.com/yu4u/age-gender-estimation) for integrating age and gender estimation within our project.

+## Deployment
+Of the three distinct components, the code first tries to recognize the person (face) in front of the webcam.
+If it doesn't exist in the database of all the other faces, it will ask the person his/her name and store the correspinding image frame captured, so that it can recognize the same person, next time (s)he appears in front of the webcam.
+The output of this process is as shown below-

 <p align="center">
   <img src="images/face_recog.png">
   <p align="center">One-shot Learning. a) Face of the person captured. b) Person is not in the system. c) Person stored in the database. d) Person re-appears in front of the camera and